-The Fund is a portfolio of Federated Hermes Adviser Series (the "Trust") and is a diversified, open-end, management investment company.
-The Trust was established as a Delaware statutory trust on July 18, 2017, pursuant to a Certificate of Trust, which is governed by the laws of the State of Delaware.
+The Fund is a portfolio of Federated Hermes Adviser Series ("Trust") and is a diversified, open-end, management investment company.
+The Trust was established as a Delaware statutory trust on July 12, 2017, pursuant to a Certificate of Trust, which is governed by the laws of the State of Delaware.
 Prior to August 16, 2018, the Trust was named Federated MDT Equity Trust.
 Effective June 26, 2020, the Trust changed its name from Federated Adviser Series to Federated Hermes Adviser Series.

-The Board of Trustees (the "Board") has established four classes of shares of the Fund, known as Class A Shares, Class C Shares, Institutional Shares and Class R6 Shares.
-This SAI relates to Institutional Shares and R6 Shares.
-As of the date of this SAI, Class A Shares and Class C Shares of the Fund are effective but are not being offered for sale.
-The Fund's investment adviser is Federated Investment Management Company (FIMC) and the Fund's sub-adviser is Hermes Investment Management Limited ("HIML" and, collectively with FIMC, the "Adviser").
+The Board of Trustees ("Board") has established three classes of shares of the Fund, known as Class A Shares, Class C Shares and Institutional Shares.
+This SAI relates to Institutional Shares.
+The Class A Shares and Class C Shares are effective but are not yet offered for sale.
+The Fund's investment adviser is Federated Global Investment Management Corp. ("Fed Global") and the Fund's sub-adviser is Hermes Investment Management Limited ("HIML" and, collectively with Fed Global, the "Adviser").